 If I am travelling with my children can I get the free travel as well?

 Unfortunately no, anyone that is older than 18 cannot receive the free youth weekend/school holiday travel.

 Can I transfer with my free fare ticket?

 No you cannot use your ticket as a transfer, you will need to present your ID again to your next bus/driver as well, but don’t worry it will also be a free fare!

-The youth free travel in the weekends and school holidays only applies to the buses within the Hamilton city boundary, for any of our regional buses normal child or adult fares will apply.
+The youth free travel in the weekends, public holidays and school holidays only applies to the buses within the Hamilton city boundary, for any of our regional buses normal child or adult fares will apply.